 Ko Phangan, Thailand

 What better way to ring in the New Year than to be the first person to do it?
 This spot in the Pacific is officially the first place in the world to see the New Year.
 It’s like going into the future!
-Tourism here has picked up in recent years as the locals have tried to capitalize on that interesting fact.
-And regardless of this fact, what better way to spend the new year than on an island in the South Pacific?
-The next day you can nurse your hangover on a beautiful white sand beach with crystal clear, warm blue water.
+Tourism here has picked up in recent years as the locals have tried to capitalize on that interesting fact but the island remains mostly an untouched backwater.
+There’s not much to do here and accommodation isn’t by any means luxurious but what better way to spend the new year than on an island in the South Pacific?
+Be sure to plan this well in advance as few flights go here and limited accommodation makes its difficult to find spots.

 If you want to start celebrating early, head to Tokyo, where the celebration starts on the 29th of December.
 Here, you also have a chance to prolong your New Years celebration up to January 4th.
 Even though most of the major tourist sites are closed, the streets of Tokyo, as well as all restaurants and clubs, are packed with people.
 The city is jumping with loads of fireworks, dancing, and singing.
 On January 1st, the Imperial Palace also opens to the public.